-You may stumbled across this blog post as you’re thinking about outsourcing your search engine optimization and inbound marketing needs, or perhaps you’ve been wondering what possible damage a poor quality provider can do to your web properties.
+You may stumbled across this blog post as you’re thinking about leveraging outsourced SEO, or perhaps you’ve been wondering what possible damage a poor quality provider can do to your web properties.
 Below are just a small handful of reasons why “going cheap” with SEO may end up mean “disappearing from Google” later.

 The Cheaper the Service, the More Likely It’s Offshored

 We’ll get this out of the way first; if a SEO service provider provides you with a price that seems “too good to be true” it’s most likely offshored to a country where labour is inexpensive.
 While there are many skilled SEOs in every country around the world, outsourcing to cheaper countries can be fraught with risk – especially if the workers aren’t being led by an experienced digital marketer.

 This is where most small businesses and professionals who engage with poor quality SEO providers end up getting burned.
 When an SEO or inbound marketing team purchases inexpensive packages of links, guest blog posts or other SEO services and points them at your web properties, they are essentially starting a timer which will go off whenever the search engine companies decide to eliminate that tactic once and for all.
 A great example is the whole cohort of inexpensive link networks – websites like BMR, ALN, SAPE and others – which Google has taken action on in the recent past.
 Having as little as one backlink from any of the websites in these networks could mean months or years in Google’s penalty box, with little chance of them accepting a reconsideration request.

 Doing SEO & Inbound Marketing the ‘Right Way’ Has a Cost